Program details

 Eligible applicants are:

-• Sport clubs associated with a school, church or university in NSW, providing they are an incorporated not for profit club in their own right
+- Sport clubs associated with a school, church or university in NSW providing they are an incorporated not-for-profit club in their own right

 The Australian Bureau of Statistics’ Socio-Economic Indexes for Areas (SEIFA) are a recognised and accepted source of social information that ranks areas according to their relative socio-economic advantage and disadvantage using Census data.